 “For the former landfill in Diegem, we have examined and assessed the potential of a possible reclamation.
 The material that has been dumped here over the years mainly consists of construction rubble and should therefore be easy to sieve.
 Where possible, the sorted rubble will be used as foundation material for roads and buildings.
 We will not only treat the waste substances found in the soil but we will re-use both the historically dumped construction rubble and the site itself.
 As such, we fully meet the circular ‘Waste to Land’ and ‘Waste to Materials’ principles.”

 Masterplan 'De Lediaan'

 'De Lediaan' is an open and easily accessible landscape park full of contrasts.

 'De Lediaan' brings the village together, with plenty of space for living, recreation and meeting other people.
-The design includes both individual dwellings, urban villas and apartments.
+The design includes both individual dwellings, studios, city apartments, parc apartments and penthouses.

 De Lediaan brings the village together.

 More space with a large public park

 The new quarter ‘De Lediaan’ will become Diegem’s green lung.

 Living in a real village, ideally accessible and very close to Brussels.